Measurement

 Example Prediction Metrics

-1. CMGR (Customer Monthly Growth Rate) often correlates with faster ARR growth when paired with NRR.
+1. CMGR (Customer Monthly Growth Rate) - Track this as it often correlates with faster ARR growth when you pair it with NRR.

-2. Daily Active Users DAU and Monthly Active Users MAU numbers often telegraph higher retention rates.
+2. Daily Active Users (DAU) and Monthly Active Users (MAU) - Monitor these numbers as they often telegraph higher retention rates you'll see later.

-3. LTM Free Cash Flow Rate helps assess a company's ability to generate cash, which is crucial for funding future operations.
+4. LTM Free Cash Flow Rate - Track this to assess your company's ability to generate cash for funding future operations.

 Case Study: Docusign’s Predictive Engagement Metrics